knifeqmul/knifeqmul.github.io/_pages/research.md

 #### 2. Current applications

 ##### 2.1 Disease/Risk Prediction
-* **Medical/disease Trajectory**: heart rate deterioration[1], Type 2 diabetes progression paths[2].
+* **Medical/disease Trajectory**: heart rate deterioration <a href="https://ieeexplore.ieee.org/document/7591926/">[1]</a>, Type 2 diabetes progression paths <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4851215/">[2]</a>.
-* **Multimorbidity**: e.g. the coexistence of multiple chronic diseases increases the risk of mortality[3].
+* **Multimorbidity**: e.g. the coexistence of multiple chronic diseases increases the risk of mortality <a href="https://www.ncbi.nlm.nih.gov/pubmed/19287000">[3]</a>.
-* **Biomarker Discovery**: identify indicators/risk factors of a biological condition, e.g. find blood-borne biomarkers for early diagnosis of cancer[4].
+* **Biomarker Discovery**: identify indicators/risk factors of a biological condition, e.g. find blood-borne biomarkers for early diagnosis of cancer <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0003661">[4]</a>

 ##### 2.2 Cohort Identification
   * **Phenotype**:  a cohort (group) of patients, some of whom are more likely to have the disease.
-Phenotyping techniques are useful for identifying patients or populations with a given clinical characteristic from the EHRs, see review[5].
+Phenotyping techniques are useful for identifying patients or populations with a given clinical characteristic from the EHRs, see review <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3932460/">[5]</a>.

 ##### 2.3 Quantification of Intervention Effect
-  * **Quantify Effects**: e.g. evaluate the effect of different treatment regimes, assessing the effectiveness of treating to four different blood pressure targets[6].
+  * **Quantify Effects**: e.g. evaluate the effect of different treatment regimes, assessing the effectiveness of treating to four different blood pressure targets <a href="https://www.ncbi.nlm.nih.gov/pubmed/29218880">[6]</a>.
   * **Adverse Event Detection**: this term describes the detrimental effect of medical care on patient medical state.
 Examples include infection acquired during the treatment of a different condition, such as surgical site infection.
-For example, [7] identify medications caused adverse drug reactions.
+For example, <a href="https://www.ncbi.nlm.nih.gov/pubmed/22713699">[7]</a> identify medications caused adverse drug reactions.

 ##### 2.4 Building Evidence-Based Guideline
   * **Guideline**: Provide guidance on the optimal treatment under a particular set of conditions based on epidemiological evidence.
 For example, American Diabetes Association (ADA) guidelines for diabetes consist of recommendations for diagnosing the condition (e.g., a patient is considered diabetic if his or her hemoglobin A1c is >6.5), controlling the disease (patient is under control if his or her A1c is <6.5 and systolic blood pressure is <140mmHg), and prescribing interventions (lifestyle modification and therapeutic interventions).